 Throughout the pretrial process the defense attorney evaluates the odds of succeeding at trial.
 Some of the things a defense attorney will consider when advising a client are:

 The ultimate decision about whether to go to trial is made by the accused.

-Please note that the judge can limit the number of pretrial hearings.
+Please note that the trial court judge can limit the number of pretrial hearings.
 One way to do that is to order that a trial date be set.
 Continuances may still be granted but only for “good cause.”
 (See Penal Code 1050 PC)